maybeLx/MVSFormerPlusPlus/README.md

 - [x] Releasing pre-trained models trained on DTU

-- [x] Releasing pre-trained models fine-tuned on Tanks&Temples and test code.
+- [x] Releasing pre-trained models fine-tuned on BlendedMVS and test code.

 - [x] **NEWS**: Updating a script to process mvs data with depth range free cameras (such as nerf transforms.json)